Abu Garcia MGXtreme Spinning Reel Review

 When spending $400 on a reel, I expect close to perfection.
 Abu has fallen somewhat short in this area, and the line lay is not really any better than their more affordable reels.

-The line lay seems rather average to me and I could see line memory and overall performance suffering with time.
-I will say Shimano, Daiwa and even Penn has them beaten in this area.
+The line lay seems rather average to me, and I could see line memory and overall performance suffering with time.
+I will say Shimano, Daiwa, and even Penn have them beaten in this area.

-It comes with a carbon fibre composite drag which is fine.
+It comes with a carbon fiber composite drag, which is fine.

 It is built extremely lightweight.

-The reel features aluminium gears, that are extremely lightweight but are a bit softer than other gear materials.
+The reel features aluminum gears, which are extremely lightweight but are a bit softer than other gear materials.
 These softer materials might limit the longevity after years of hard fishing.

 So how does it compare?